The Writer's Corner

 left them in your hands before!”

-going to talk about how in love he is with his wife while I change his daughter’s
+going to talk about how in love he is with his wife while I

-uh…you don’t stand around and talk about how in love you are with your
+stand around and talk about how in love you are with your wife?”

-situation, and from experience he knew that treading carefully was a very,
+from experience he knew that treading carefully was a very, very

-dear.
-I’ll let you out gracefully.”
+you out gracefully.”
 She turned and looked at Laura.
 “I’d say

 Laura Rose is capable of changing diapers.
 In fact,” Julie

 “Are you saying I can’t change a diaper?”

 would happen if I just up and died?
 You need to learn these

 “Four.
 I’M NOT a child!”
 Laura declared.